Master's Degree Policies

 Master of Public Health (M.P.H.)

 Public health is defined as the practice of helping members of society live healthier, longer lives.
-More specifically, public health focuses on improving the general health of communities through efforts to monitor the spread of diseases, initiatives (both clinical and policy-oriented) to prevent disease and disability, and by promoting healthy lifestyles through education and community engagement.
-NDSU offers the M.P.H. degree with specializations in American Indian public health, health promotion, management of infectious disease, and public health in clinical-systems.
+More specifically, public health focuses on improving the general health of communities through efforts to monitor the spread of diseases, initiatives to prevent disease and disability, and by promoting healthy lifestyles through education and community engagement.
+NDSU offers the M.P.H. degree with multiple specialization options.

 Master of Software Engineering (M.S.E.)

 The Master of Software Engineering degree is a non-thesis, professional degree program for students who want to update or upgrade their credentials in software engineering.
-The M.S.E. program teaches current skills and knowledge in software engineering, and is offered through on-campus courses or through Distance and Continuing Education.
+The M.S.E. program teaches current skills and knowledge in software engineering, and is offered through on-campus or online courses.

 Master of Transportation and Urban Systems (M.T.U.S.)